-1. Arrest warrant, accusation, complaint, information and/or indictment documents, along with any supporting documents used to establish probable cause, should be obtained.
-The relevant statutes and precedents should be examined to identify:

-a.
-The elements of the offense(s) with which the client is charged;

-b.
-The defenses that may be available, as well as the proper manner and time limits for asserting any available defenses;
+- 1. Arrest warrant, accusation, complaint, information and/or indictment documents, along with any supporting documents used to establish probable cause, should be obtained.
+The relevant statutes and precedents should be examined to identify: - a.
+The elements of the offense(s) with which the client is charged; - b.
+The defenses that may be available, as well as the proper manner and time limits for asserting any available defenses; - c.

-- c.
 Any lesser included offenses that may be available; and - d.
 Any defects in the charging documents, constitutional or statutory. - 2.
-An in-depth interview of the client.

-3. Interview the potential witnesses, including any complaining witnesses and others adverse to the accused, as well as witnesses favorable to the client.
-Do so in the presence of an investigator or other third person.

-4. Utilize available discovery procedures to secure information in the possession of the prosecution or law enforcement authorities.

-5. If possible, a public defender should request and review any tapes or transcripts from previous hearings in the case.
-A public defender also should review the client's prior court file(s).

-6. Where appropriate, seek a release or court order to obtain necessary confidential information about the client, co-defendant(s), witness(es), or victim(s) that is in the possession of third parties.
-Be aware of privacy laws and other requirements governing disclosure of the type of confidential information being sought.
+An in-depth interview of the client. - 3.
+Interview the potential witnesses, including any complaining witnesses and others adverse to the accused, as well as witnesses favorable to the client.
+Do so in the presence of an investigator or other third person. - 4.
+Utilize available discovery procedures to secure information in the possession of the prosecution or law enforcement authorities. - 5.
+If possible, a public defender should request and review any tapes or transcripts from previous hearings in the case.
+A public defender also should review the client's prior court file(s). - 6.
+Where appropriate, seek a release or court order to obtain necessary confidential information about the client, co-defendant(s), witness(es), or victim(s) that is in the possession of third parties.
+Be aware of privacy laws and other requirements governing disclosure of the type of confidential information being sought. - 7.
+When possible, attempt to view the scene of the alleged offense as soon as possible under circumstances as similar as possible to those existing at the time of the alleged incident.
+Consider taking photographs and creating diagrams or charts of the scene of the offense. - 8.
+Consider whether expert or investigative assistance, including consultation and testimony, is necessary or appropriate.

-7. Where appropriate, make a prompt request to the police or investigative agency for any physical evidence or expert reports relevant to the offense or sentencing and counsel should examine any such physical evidence.

-8. When possible, attempt to view the scene of the alleged offense as soon as possible under circumstances as similar as possible to those existing at the time of the alleged incident.
-Consider taking photographs and creating diagrams or charts of the scene of the offense.

-9. Consider whether expert or investigative assistance, including consultation and testimony, is necessary or appropriate.
 A public defender should secure the assistance of experts where it is necessary or appropriate to:

 - a.
-The preparation of the defense;

-- b.
-An adequate understanding of the prosecution's case;

-- c.
-Rebut the prosecution's case; and
+The preparation of the defense; - b.
+An adequate understanding of the prosecution's case; - c.
+Rebut the prosecution's case; and - d.

-d.
 Investigate the client's competence to proceed, mental state at the time of the offense, and/or capacity to make a knowing and intelligent waiver of constitutional rights.